Datasets in Web Scraping: Types, Structure & Real Uses

 Data Management

-The Anatomy of a Dataset
+The anatomy of a dataset

-Data points: These are the specific, individual values recorded for variables and attributes, like "$49.99", "Electronics", or "In Stock".
+• Data points: the specific recorded values — "$49.99", "Electronics", "In Stock".

 [